Why our Aston Villa crest redesign is great for all football fans

 “The crest is such an important part of the club for our fans and our future growth, being the fundamental representation of who we are as a club and brand.
 Thorough consultation with our fans was vital, alongside it being rightly protected as a heritage asset by the FA and Premier League.

 The consultation and creative work, led by Dragon Rouge, guided us to the core principles of what our fans wanted and what was essential to represent Aston Villa – which was key in leading to such clear support for the change from our fanbase.
-That input, balanced with a design which works in a modern world, has led to a crest .”
+That input, balanced with a design which works in a modern world, has led to a crest which reflects the balance between a club with rich heritage and lots of ambition for growth.”

 Becky King, Creative Director, Dragon Rouge